Phocas Ndayizera

 Freelance:

-On November 28, 2018, a RIB spokesperson presented Ndayizera to reporters at a press conference in Kigali and said that the journalist was arrested while receiving explosives, including dynamite, and that the authorities had linked him with terrorist groups, according to a report by Agence France-Presse.
+On November 28, 2018, a RIB spokesperson presented Ndayizera at a press conference in Kigali and said that the journalist was arrested while receiving explosives, including dynamite, and authorities had linked him with terrorist groups, news reports said.

 In a November 2022 statement emailed to CPJ, Rwanda’s Ministry of Justice said that Ndayizera’s “allegation of torture in the form of coerced confession” had been “dismissed by the court due to lack of evidence from the Defense.”